NikosLasithiotakis/simple-rdma-server-client/README.md

 This project demonstrates a minimal example of RDMA (Remote Direct Memory Access) communication using libibverbs and librdmacm libraries.
 It includes two components:
-**server**: Listens for incoming RDMA connection requests and receives messages from clients.
+**server**: Accepts multiple client connections concurrently using threads.
+Receives messages from each connected client.
 **client**: Connects to the server and sends messages interactively.

 ## Build & Run